KIT Career ServiceStudentsScholarshipsDeutschlandstipendium

 • All documents must be uploaded as PDF (max. file size: 4096 kB per document).

-• You can only upload one document per upload field.
+• You can only upload one file per upload field.
+If you have multiple documents, you must merge them into a single PDF file.

 • Foreign documents (e.g. foreign Abitur or Bachelor certificates) are only recognized as officially certified translations (German or English).
 Foreign grade transcripts must also be converted into the German grading system.
 The International Students Office can help with any questions.